-The roots of pediatric cancer are hidden deep within a child’s DNA.
-The St. Jude—Washington University Pediatric Cancer Genome Project is the world’s most ambitious effort to discover the origins of childhood cancer and seek new cures.
+The St. Jude—Washington University Pediatric Cancer Genome Project became the world’s most ambitious effort to discover the origins of childhood cancer and seek new cures.

 By comparing the complete genomes from cancerous and normal cells for more than 800 patients, we have successfully pinpointed the genetic factors behind some of the toughest pediatric cancers.
 We are now using multiple approaches to analyze cancer genomes even more deeply.
 We are also developing a state-of-the-art clinical genomics program to better diagnose and treat children with cancer.